 |Designation||Minimum time (h)||Maximum time (h)||Average time (h)|

-Post-development Actions to Make Your Custom Marketplace Successful
+Post-development Actions to Make a Marketplace Website Successful

 After the development stage, you expect to release your project.
 However, there is no need to rush.
-Instead, it's essential to think about how to start an online marketplace website effectively and attract first users.
+Instead, it's essential to think about how to start your own marketplace effectively and attract first users.

 Who should these users be: seller or buyers first?
 The best thing to do is start forming the base of sellers who are able to suggest goods or services without expecting to get any sales at once.
 Before the launch, you should communicate with sellers and explain to them that your platform can become a permanent source of future income for them.
 Here is what you can do to find sellers: